Pickens History, Family Crest & Coats of Arms

 - Elizabeth Pickens, aged 18, who settled in America, in 1908

-- Slim Pickens (1919-1983), American actor and cowboy best remembered for his comic roles, notably in Dr. Strangelove and Blazing Saddles
+- Slim Pickens (1919-1983), stage name of Louis Burton Lindley, Jr., American actor and cowboy best remembered for his comic roles, notably in Dr. Strangelove and Blazing Saddles

 - Andrew Pickens (1739-1817), American revolutionary soldier and US Congressman, South Carolina, eponym of Fort Pickens, Pensacola, Florida